 Step 2.
 Deposit money

-The next step is to deposit some funds, so you’ll have something to get started with.
+The next step is to deposit some funds so you’ll have something to get started with.
 Whichever crypto broker you choose, you can expect there to be a minimum deposit requirement.
 Fortunately, it’s never a bank-breaking sum.

 Step 3.
-Decide how you’d like to trade
+Learn how to perform technical analysis

 Step 4.
 Start trading

+Now your account is ready to trade, but are you?
 When you open up an account with a broker you’ll see there’s an option to start with a demo version.
 If you’re new to the game, it’s well worth having a look around using the demo.
 This will help you get a feel for the platform and build your understanding of cryptocurrency trading, without risking your cash.

-When you’re confident and you know what you’re doing, you can open up the live account and start trading for real but do remember that the value of cryptocurrency can rise and fall extremely quickly.
+When you’re confident and you know what you’re doing, you can open up the live account and start trading for real, but do remember that the value of cryptocurrency can rise and fall extremely quickly.

 The idea behind trading is fairly simple – all you need to do is take a position on whether the value of your currency will increase or decrease.
 If you think it will increase, go long (buy) and if you think it will decrease, go short (sell).